rschurade/Ingnomia/README.md

 The following steps describe how to compile the code and get the game running on Windows and Linux.

+Note!
+Building on Mac is currently not possible.
+Certain features in the renderer require OpenGL4.3.

 ### Dependencies ###

 * Microsoft Visual Studio 2019, the community edition is free